 Avoiding the activities that produce the pain or stress the involved bursa is the first line of treatment.

-Our best pain specialist Dr. Freeman and the team of top rated pain management doctors and specialists in New Jersey provide pain relief and rehabilitation care.
-Come visit our NJ injury clinic and meet a leading pain doctors and specialists.
+Our best pain specialist Dr. Freeman and the team of top-rated pain management doctors and specialists in New Jersey provide pain relief and rehabilitation care.
+Come visit our NJ injury clinic and meet leading pain doctors and specialists.

 I have been a patient of the practice for the last 5 years.
 As then practice has grown so has their level of excellence.
 Everyone i have encountered on the team is always professional, courteous and always understand my medical/pain related needs.
 Dr. Eric Freeman and PA Evan Jay are a great team.
 They always treat me/their patients with the dignity, professionalism, and respect one should expect given the nature of their business.

 Dr. Eric D. Freeman is a top-rated, best-in-class pain management doctor.
 He is a nationally recognized pain relief specialist and is among the top pain care doctors in New Jersey and the country.
 He is an award-winning expert and contributor to prominent media outlets.
 Dr. Eric D. Freeman has been recognized for his thoughtful, thorough, modern approach to treating chronic pain.
 He has been named a “top pain management doctor in New Jersey” and one of “America’s Top Physicians” for advanced sports injury treatments.